50/50 (2019 film)

-50/50 is an 2019 Indian Tamil-language horror comedy film directed by Krishna Sai, who previously directed the Kannada film Traya (2019).
-The film stars Sethu, Shruthi Ramakrishnan, Bavithra, and Shreya Gupta.
+50/50 is a 2019 Indian Tamil-language horror comedy film directed by Krishna Sai, who previously directed the Kannada film Traya (2019).
+The film stars Yogi Babu, Sethu, Shruthi Ramakrishnan, Bavithra, and Shreya Gupta.
 This film marks Ramakrishna's return to Tamil cinema after a sabbatical and Bavithra's lead film debut.
 This was Sethu's final film as actor.

 Plot

-Three brothers, who are gangsters, had a tough fight with police.
+Three brothers, who are gangsters, had a tough fight with the police.
 As the police couldn't oppose them, as they are powerful in their area, he had been searching for someone to help him take a dig at them.
 Meanwhile, the cop finds small time robbers and asks them to loot the gangsters.
 Finally, the robbers steal the money from the gangsters and enter a bungalow to escape from them.
 The gangsters chase them and enter the same bungalow.
 After getting in, they come to know it is a bhoot (haunted) bungalow.
 How they all come out from the bungalow, forms the rest of the story.